Uberspace/lab/source/guide_gitlab.rst

     [isabell@gitlab ~]$ cd gitlab
     [isabell@gitlab ~/gitlab]$ yarn install --production --pure-lockfile
+    [isabell@gitlab ~/gitlab]$

 Compile assets
 --------------

 This step hasn't worked for me on my uberspace host because the ``webpack`` process uses too much RAM and gets killed in the middle.
-The solution is to compile the assets locally.
+The solution is to compile the assets locally on your home PC.

 Make sure you have the minimum ``node`` and ``yarn`` versions installed otherwise install them with your package manager.
 You'll also need cmake ``>= 3.x`` and the libre2-dev package.
 The package name may differ depending on your OS.
 If something goes wrong this is most likely because you're missing some dependencies.
 Check the dependencies section at `GitLab installation from source dependencies`_.
 Next we go through some of the steps again to be able to compile the assets locally.
 It's not that much anymore like before.

 .. warning:: Checkout the same gitlab version on your local host than the one on your ``gitlab`` host.

 ::

     [isabell@home ~]$ mkdir -p workspace/
     [isabell@home ~/workspace]$ cd workspace/